Sexual Fables

-On the left, Klimt's famous Judith and Holofernes (1901).
-On the right, a later version Judith (1909).
+Wild women?
+Below is Klimt's famous Judith and Holofernes (1901).
+Below that is a later version Judith (1909).
 Or is it also Salome?
-Is that Holofernes' head or John the Baptist's that she's holding on to?
-The painting on the left actually has a title on it whereby Klimt identified it as the Old Testament heroine Judith (Klimt was closely bound to the patronage of Jewish Vienna).
-But this didn't stop some at the time from identifying it wrongly with Salome, whom they thought made a much better femme fatale.
+Is that Holofernes' head or John the Baptist's head that she's holding on to?
+The first painting actually has a title on it, whereby Klimt identified it as the Old Testament heroine Judith (Klimt was closely bound to the patronage of Jewish Vienna).
+But this didn't stop some at the time from identifying it with Salome, whom they thought made a much better femme fatale.
 Either way it appears she's having a sexual moment...

 Freud thought losing his head was a good metaphor for castration.
 For less affectionate paintings of the same story see this link: Artemisia Gentileschi